EleMisi/EleMisi/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi, I'm Eleonora (she/her)  👋
+### Hi, I'm Eleonora (she/her) 🌸

-I’m an AI Engineer with a Ph.D. in Computer Science, passionate about building robust AI systems from research to production.
-My expertise lies in Large Language Models (LLMs), knowledge-driven AI, and applied machine learning for real-world impact.
+I’m a Data Scientist with a Ph.D. in Computer Science, passionate about building robust AI systems from research to production.

-Currently, at Musixmatch, I’m leading the development of production AI systems by seamlessly integrating LLM-based components and custom SDKs.
-I focus on transforming research problems into production-ready solutions, owning end-to-end architecture (UI, data, inference), and collaborating closely with domain experts on cross-functional projects.
+My expertise combines deep AI research, especially domain-informed AI models, with hands-on deployment.
+I enjoy working in cross-functional teams, collaborating with domain experts, and leading full-cycle development of AI systems from research to production.

 ---